We’ve compiled the most common fees so you know exactly what to expect when starting your Idaho LLC.

 $10 plus $0.25 for each page: There may be times that your business needs to present certified copies of your Idaho business documents.
 You can order these through the Secretary of State.

-For just $49, we can form your Idaho LLC for you in just minutes.
-No LegalZoom promo code required: Pay just $49 plus filing fees for fast LLC formation in Idaho.
+Starting at just $0 plus state fees, we can form your Idaho LLC for you in just minutes.
+No LegalZoom promo code required: Pay just $0 plus filing fees for fast LLC formation in Ida

 It is always a good idea to stay on top of necessary filings.
 Your initial business Certificate of Organization will not be processed until the filing fee is paid.